datakund/UnOfficial-APIs/docs/source/instagram.rst

 Login Bot
 #########

-It logins to instagram and linkedin
+It logins to instagram and linkedin.

 .. tabs::